benschaf/waste-schedule/README.md

 The schedule builder allows users to create a new waste collection schedule.
 They can add waste types, collection days, and any additional notes.
 Once the schedule is created, it is added to the database and can be viewed by other users.

 The schedule builder is split up into 3 steps:
-1. Location Form
+### Schedule Builder
+The schedule builder allows users to create a new waste collection schedule.
+It consists of three steps:

-Here the user can enter their postcode.
+1. **Location Form:** Here the user can enter their postcode.
 If a schedule for this postcode already exists, the user is notified.

-2. Schedule Title / Description / Image Form

-Here the user can enter a title and description for the schedule.
-They can also **upload an image** to help validate the schedule.
+2. **Schedule Title / Description / Image Form:** Here the user can enter a title and description for the schedule.
+They can also upload an image to help validate the schedule.

-3. Collection Events Calendar Form

-Here the user can add collection events to the schedule.
+3. **Collection Events Calendar Form:** Here the user can add collection events to the schedule.
 They can select the waste type and the collection day directly from a calendar.
 The calendar is implemented using the [FullCalendar](https://fullcalendar.io/) library.
 The user can add recurring events, such as weekly or monthly collections, as well as one-time events.
 The deletion of recurring events is not yet implemented because the FullCalendar library doesn't support it natively.
 Singular events and all events that are part of the same recurrence can be deleted.
 Compare [Issue #32](https://github.com/benschaf/waste-schedule/issues/32).

 The schedule builder is designed to be intuitive and user-friendly, providing a step-by-step process for creating a new schedule.
 It allows users to contribute to the site and share their knowledge with the community.
-And it even includes a step by step progress bar!
+And it even includes a step-by-step progress bar!

 | Location Form | Schedule Title / Description / Image Form | Collection Events Calendar Form |
 | --- | --- | --- |